Congratulations! You've been accepted to Mount Allison.

 3. Apply to live in residence

-We base your residence assignment priority on the day you pay your $100 registration deposit (see #1).
-Plus, you will need to pay your $500 residence deposit to be considered for the early-bird residence draw.
+Application opens November 4.
+All first-year students are guaranteed a room assignment.
+We base your residence room assignment priority on the day you pay your registration deposit (see #1).
+Plus, you will need to pay your $500 residence deposit to be considered for the early-bird room draw.
+Early-bird residence application deadline: March 1.
+All applications submitted after March 1 are assigned on a rolling basis.

-If you have applied with your Grade 11 transcripts and have already been offered early admission, submit your mid-year transcript for entrance scholarship consideration.
-These transcripts do not need to be official – you can scan and e-mail, fax, or upload.
+If you have applied with your Grade 11 transcripts and have already been offered early admission, submit your mid-year transcript to confirm your offer of admission and any scholarship offers.
+These transcripts do not need to be official.
+Entrance scholarship deadline: March 1 — any applications received after March 1 will be considered for scholarships on a case-by-case basis.

-7. Join the Mount Allison Class of 2021 page on Facebook
+8. Join the Mount Allison Incoming Students group on Facebook

-Course registration opens for new students in May.
+Course registration opens in May 2021.
 You will receive a course registration package in the mail and can receive assistance with the process by visiting Mount Allison's RegHelp.
-COURSE REGISTRATION FOR 2017-18 OPENED ON MAY 15 – registration deposit is required for access, see Step 1.
+Your registration deposit is required for access (see #1).

 When your final grades are in, your official final transcript needs to be sent directly to us from the issuing institution via any of the following way: